Can a life coach solve your problems?

 All sorts of problem solving

-As a life coach people have presented all sorts of problems to me, often ex[explaining how stuck they feel.
-Maybe they wanted a new career, or wondered if they should start a business.
+As a life coach people have presented all sorts of problems to me, often explaining how stuck they feel.
+Maybe they wanted a new career, or wondered if they should start a business of their own.
 Perhaps they knew their relationships with people could be improved but they weren’t sure how – or maybe they knew how in theory, but weren’t quite sure how to put that into action.
 Sometimes they’re facing major life decisions and don’t know how to make a choice.
 Or they know the choice they wanted to make but are afraid to make it.

 And there are lots of smaller problems that crop up – like how honest to be in which situations, or admitting keeping the old car seems preferable to finding a new one.